aimat-lab/gcnn_keras/README.md

 * Padded Tensor:
-The node- and edgelists are given by a full-rank tensor of shape `(batch,N,F)` with `N` or `M` being the maximum number of edges or nodes in the dataset, by padding all unused entries with zero and marking them in an additional mask tensor of same shape `(batch,N,F)`.
+The node- and edgelists are given by a full-rank tensor of shape `(batch,N,F)` with `N` or `M` being the maximum number of edges or nodes in the dataset, by padding all unused entries with zero and marking them in an additional mask tensor of same shape `(batch,N)`.
 This is only practical for highly connected graphs of similar shapes.
-Besides the adjacencymatrix also the index list can be arranged in a matrix form with a max number of edges for faster node pooling, e.g. `(batch,N,M)` with number of nodes N and edges per Node M.
+Besides the adjacencymatrix also the index list can be arranged in a matrix form with a max number of edges for faster node pooling, e.g. `(batch,N,L)` with number of nodes N and edges per Node L.

 <a name="literature"></a>
 # Literature